hudson155/kairo/kairo-rest-feature/README.md

 # `kairo-rest-feature`

-The REST Feature adds support for REST endpoints.
+The REST Feature adds support for REST endpoints, including auth.
 Under the hood, this Feature uses [Ktor](https://ktor.io/).
 Even if you're not building a REST API, you might need to include this to support health checks.